kreuzwerker/terraform-provider-docker/docs/resources/image.md

 You can also use the resource to build an image.
 In this case the image "zoo" and "zoo:develop" are built.
+The `context` and `dockerfile` arguments are relative to the local Terraform process (`path.cwd`).
+There is no need to copy the files to remote hosts before creating the resource.

 ```terraform
 resource "docker_image" "zoo" {